rolfed/danniel-rolfe-resume/README.md

 ## The focus of my work is building web applications that meet business requirements while maintaining modern development best practices.

 ### Skills
+* Angular 7
-* Full Stack Development
+* React
+* Javascript / Typescript / Java
-* Amazon Web Services
+* NodeJs
-* Node.js, Spring Boot, Laravel
+* Spring Boot
-* Angular.js, Angular 5, React, Redux
-* HTML, CSS, Sass
-* MySQL, NoSQl
+* TDD
 * Docker
-* Jenkins
 * Agile Development

 ### Experience
 **Software Engineer III | The Standard | Portland, Or | May 2018 - Current**
 * Contributed to the development of several Angular 5 applications
 * Provided code review to colleagues to improve code quality
 * Collaborated with product owner and project manager to define scope of work via Agile methodologies
+* Mentored developers

 **UI Developer - Consultant  | Nike | Portland, Or | February 2018 - May 2018**
 * Contributed to the development of a React and Springboot application
 * Provided code review to colleagues to improve code quality
 * Collaborated with product owner and project manager to define scope of work via Agile methodologies
+* Mentored developers

 **Full Stack Developer - Consultant  | The Standard | Portland, Or | Aug 2017 - Current**
 * Contributed to the development of several Angular 5 applications